-The Central Bank shall set detailed rules on the basis and implementation of reserve requirements pursuant to this Article, including to which credit undertakings they apply.
-The rules may prescribe varying reserve requirements depending upon the nature of the credit undertakings and mutual funds and the classes of deposits and other obligations subject to reserve requirements.
-Non-discrimination shall be observed in determining reserve requirements so that they do not alter the relative competitive position of the domestic firms to which they apply.
+The Central Bank shall set more detailed rules on the basis and implementation of reserve requirements pursuant to this Article, including to which credit institutions they apply.
+The rules may prescribe varying reserve requirements depending upon the nature of the credit institutions and mutual funds and the classes of deposits and other obligations subject to reserve requirements.
+Non-discrimination shall be observed in the determination of reserve requirements, so that they do not alter the relative competitive position of domestic undertakings to which they apply.